-In accordance with the guidelines above the pilot or manager is responsible for completion of the form and providing it to their current dispatch prior to take off.
-The type of flight plan must be documented as this information is critical for initiating search and rescue actions.
-Once the flight schedule form is received by the sending office, it must be emailed to wieacc@firenet.gov or with a follow up phone call.
-If EACC is the hiring/sending office, a form will be created and emailed to the receiving dispatch office.
-EACC will email the form to all the affected dispatch offices when Agency Flight Plans are filed.
+Once the flight schedule form is received by the sending office, it must be uploaded to the appropriate dispatch Flight Schedules subfolder in the GACC\EA Aviation Sharepoint with a follow-up notification in the GACC\EA Aviation Teams channel.
+If EACC is the hiring/sending office, a form will be created and uploaded to the Aviation Sharepoint folder following the same process.
+EACC will notify all the affected dispatch offices via the Aviation Teams channel when Agency Flight Plans are filed.
 The form will be emailed to the National Coordination Center (NICC) by EACC for those flights leaving the geographic area.